xquery/xquerydoc/README.md

 As xquerydoc comes with bin/xquerydoc script

-   > xquerydoc -v 1.0-ml /some/directory
+   > xquerydoc {xquerydoc} {output html}

-   > xquerydoc -v 1.0 /some/specific/file.xqy
+   > xquerydoc /some/specific/file.xqy /output/to/some/html/file.html

 Or you can choose to import xquerydoc into your xquery and use the